RAMsteam

 Write

-It’s also possible to replace the step 7.
+It’s also possible to replace the step 7. by manually

 formatting the filesystem.
 This probably does not work on NixOS, so this